 Here’s a round-up of some of the cool educational toys I showed today:

-The Marbotic Deluxe Learning Kit does a great job of bridging the digital world that only exists in computers, tablets and phones with the physical real-world surrounding kids.
+The Marbotic Smart Kit does a great job of bridging the digital world that only exists in computers, tablets and phones with the physical real-world surrounding kids.
 Studies have shown that young children that interact only with technology, don’t necessarily make that bridge in their brains between the virtual and the digital world.
 What does this mean?
 Well, things they learn on their iPad such as the physics of an object or its movement, they are sometimes unable to apply it to the world outside.
 So, if they are playing with a ball in a virtual game, they cannot necessarily take the properties of that ball and translate it to real life.
 Scary.

 This company has a kit that consists of wooden numbers and letters combined with a series of apps.
 The numbers and letters can be pressed onto the screen of a tablet when the game asks for it and that way, kids start to recognize and retain their meaning and sounds, start creating syllables and words, and learn how they sound.
 This kit is inspired by the Montessori method where kids learn at their own pace by interacting with the world around them, which is pretty smart.
 The games are designed to be progressive in nature to reinforce kid’s self-confidence in the learning experience, while also having fun at it.